ebucheli/SimpleSpeechCommandsPaper/README.md

 You can also use pre-trained weights either created by you or from some of our previously generated one in `trained_weights`.
 The package assumes the file is in said directory;

 `python main.py --no_train --weights_file 'WF_CNN1D_10Words.h5'`

+## Requirements

+The models were created using Python 3.6 with Keras using the TensorFlow backend.
+You will also need the [Librosa](https://librosa.github.io/librosa/) package.
+Other dependencies includes the [tqdm](https://tqdm.github.io/) package.